 Pass on your wisdom and experience

 Being a Doula is a great way to share your knowledge and experience with women who desperately need the help and guidance of a mentor and birth assistant.
 It’s our mission to see as many women as possible trained to assist each other in birth, so Madriella is designed to facilitate the sharing of knowledge.
-Our Doulas are encouraged to pass on what they have learned by hosting Doula training workshops and becoming Madriella web site affiliates.
+Our Doulas are encouraged to pass on what they have learned by mentoring new Doulas and by becoming Madriella web site affiliates.